Tony1023/rescue-orion/server/README.md

 ```
 as the file content.

+### Persistent Storage
+There is no database for this project.
+The only persistent data are the account credentials for admins of the game, which are stored in `credentials.csv`.

+In order to add/remove admins or to change passwords, modify the file directly.
+The program does not cache the file in-memory and reads the file every time for authentication.

 ## yarn commands
 - yarn install
   - Installs all dependencies, needs to be run the first time you run this project.